akinwilson/heed/fit/README.md

 ### Running container

-Next, we want to mount the volumes for inputs (training data) and outputs (model artefacts) that the fitting routine will use throughout its process. **NOTE**: we call `$(pwd)` in the bellow command which means the `volume` will be dependent on where this command is executed.
-So move up one level to the root of this repository and run:
+Next, we want to mount the volumes for inputs (training data) and outputs (model artefacts) that the fitting routine will use throughout its process. **NOTE**: we call `$(pwd)` in the below command which means the `volume` will be dependent on where this command is executed.
+So move up one level to the root of this repository and run the following command.
+This is such that there is alignment between where the serving container will look to find model artefacts, i.e. `/output` directory, which will be mounted as a volume to the serving container.
+See the `docker-compose.yaml` file for the collective setup.

 ```
 docker run --name fit --rm -it -v $(pwd)/output:/usr/src/app/output -v /media/$(whoami)/Samsung_T5/data/audio/keyword-spotting:/usr/src/app/data fit:latest /bin/bash